zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 Defining your first table
 =========================

 Every pipeline is composed of one or more **tables**.
 Each table represents a specific set of data.
-Most commonly a table is a ``Manual`` table representing manually entered data (either by human or by automated data entry system).
+In the simplest situation, a table can contain data entered either manually by a human or automatically by some other piece of software.
+These ``Manual`` tables are similar to a spreadsheet in Excel, for example.
 A table always belongs to a **schema** which helps to organize tables into groups.
 By placing related tables into one **schema** you can keep your data pipeline well structured.

 .. note::